xyproto/orbiton/README.md

 ## Screenshot

-Screenshot of the VTE GUI application that can be found in the `hai` directory, running the `o` editor:
+Screenshot of the VTE GUI application that can be found in the `ko` directory, running the `o` editor:

 ![screenshot](img/screenshot2021.png)